Bentleyj/BeyondPhotography/README.md

 ### Day 49

 Backing away from crazy colors I'm doing Sobel edge detection today.
 I repurposed an old shader that I used for a Cartoon Network project which was written in HLSL and converted it to GLSL.
-Standard find and replace stuff aside the conversion had one tricky bit which was the return value from the sobel method. in HLSL I wanted to calculate the length of the sobel vector and so did: `vertical squared times horizontal squared square rooted` and that returned a float value.
+Standard find and replace stuff aside, the conversion had one tricky bit which was the return value from the sobel method. in HLSL I wanted to calculate the length of the sobel vector and so did: `vertical squared times horizontal squared square rooted` and that returned a float value.
 In GLSL I had to explicitly call `length(vertical + horizontal)` which is actually much better.
 I don't know how the HLSL one worked in the first place, Is there an implicit conversion from vec4 to the length of vec4 when casting a vec4 as a float in HLSL?
 I did some googling but couldn't work it out.
 Will need to investigate more.
 In the meantime I'm excited to have a new toy to play with and will experiment with that I can do with edge detection!

 ### Day 50

 Day 50! what a milestone!
 I kept going with Sobel edge detection today and used the edges as a mask for the existing colors in the image.
 Will try the reverse mast tomorrow.

+### Day 51

+I did not try the reverse today but instead tried to use the edges as a pixelation effect and what success!
+I took each pixel and stepped to the right until I found a pixel that was  a sobel edge the sampled the color from that edge.
+It was really a futuristic result!
+I called it Sobel Stretch.